Neo-Terra

 Garden Tours: Contact us for group or private tours.

-gardeners to improve your food growing.
+improve your food growing.

-Below: Preparing a section for biointensive planting of corn; hundreds of peas, beets and carrots are taking off in the late spring.
+Below: Preparing a section for biointensive planting of corn.
+Hundreds of peas, beets and carrots are taking off in the late spring.
 The blue sticky trap in the center attracts the beet miner fly before it lays eggs.

 biointensive planting of corn, peas, beets, carrots